MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 After thinking about my past experiences I've come up with my own ideal hackathon.
 I'm sure it has flaws, but here is how it stands right now...

+My ideal purpose of a hackathon is to **support solving problems for the business that do not have a clear commercial value or that have a lot of uncertainty?**

+Personally I think collaboration across teams, developer happiness can be handled in other forums.
+And I have never worked for companies that suffer from FOMO so I'm not motivated by that.

 #### Ideation as a separate flow based activity

 I think ideation should be given more airtime and potentially done by a smaller group than the people who make the thing.